International

 Main Sectors of Industry

-According to the latest data by the World Bank, the agricultural sector contributes to 9.5% of the Philippines’ GDP and employs around 24% of the labour force.
+According to the latest data from the World Bank, the agricultural sector contributes to 9.4% of the Philippines’ GDP and employs around 22.4% of the labour force.
 Rice is the primary staple crop, with corn, coconut (the second-largest producer worldwide), sugarcane, bananas, and mangoes as significant contributors to the agricultural output.
 The country's fertile land and favourable climate conditions allow for the cultivation of a wide variety of fruits and vegetables, including pineapples, papayas, and vegetables such as eggplant and tomatoes.
 Livestock farming, including poultry, swine, and cattle, is also prominent, catering to domestic consumption and export markets.
 Despite the agricultural potential, challenges such as land reform issues, inadequate infrastructure, natural disasters, and climate change impacts persist, affecting productivity and sustainability in the sector.
-According to data from PSA, the full-year value of production in agriculture and fisheries at constant 2018 prices expanded by 0.4% in 2023, marking the first time agricultural output posted growth after three straight years of decline.
+According to data from PSA, the full-year value of production in agriculture and fisheries at constant 2018 prices decreased by 2.2% y-o-y in 2024, to PHP 1.73 trillion.
+The farm sector’s poor performance last year was driven by declines in crop (-4.2%), livestock (-4.3%), and fishery (-1.1%) production.
+However, poultry output increased by 6.6%.

-The tertiary sector - which represents 61% of GDP and employs 58% of the country’s workforce - has developed substantially, particularly in telecommunications, call centres and finance, business process outsourcing (BPO) and information technology services, with cities like Manila and Cebu emerging as global BPO hubs.
-Additionally, the tourism industry plays a significant role (5.45 million international visitors in 2023, still 44% below the pre-COVID level).
+The tertiary sector - which represents 62.4% of GDP and employs 59% of the country’s workforce - has developed substantially, particularly in telecommunications, call centres and finance, business process outsourcing (BPO) and information technology services, with cities like Manila and Cebu emerging as global BPO hubs.
+Additionally, the tourism industry plays a significant role (5.95 million international visitors in 2024, generating a record turnover of PHP 760.50 billion, as per the Department of Tourism).
 The retail and wholesale trade sector is also prominent, reflecting the country's robust consumer market.
 Emerging sectors include fintech, e-commerce, and healthcare services, driven by technological advancements and evolving consumer preferences.
 With a young and tech-savvy population, the Philippines is poised to continue expanding its tertiary sector and diversifying its service offerings in the global market.

 Breakdown of Economic Activity By Sector Agriculture Industry Services